AndreFerrazzano/MusicAppDatabase/README.md

-# MusicAppDatabase
+# MusicAppDatabase.
-This is a full implementation from design to the database for a music application.
+This is a complete implementation, from design to database, for a music application.
+We designed and implemented both the relational database and the graphical database.
+You can find more information in the final essays in the respective folders.